Humor and Ethics

-The phrases ‘ethics in the workplace’ and ‘humor’ don’t often go together.
-As a keynote speaker on fraud and ethics in the workplace, Jerome found that by including humor and comic relief into his presentations his messages were extremely effective.
+The words Humor and Ethics don’t often go together.
+As a keynote speaker on fraud, ethics, choices and consequences, Jerome found that by including humor and comic relief into his presentations, his messages are extremely effective.

 “Your personal stories and your message captured and entertained the audiences at two of our biggest corporate events of the year.Greg Strohm – Regional Director of Quality, Stewart Title Guaranty Company

 Before Jerome became a keynote speaker he toured the midwest as a stand-up comedian.
 He found that this was the best training ground.
 Driving hundreds of miles to do 30 minutes as a middle act at a biker/trucker bar in North Dakota — and this was on the ‘comedy night’ in the corner of the bar.
 The sound system was basically a Mr. Microphone box that wouldn’t have served adequate for a meeting in a small conference room.

 Jerome began his comedy career in Minneapolis at the Stevie Ray’s Improv Company, in 1989.
 He quickly became a performer with their main stage improv comedy troupe as well as an instructor for their school of improv comedy.
 He still teaches a few improv classes from time to time for business professionals as well as for the general public.

 From 1999 to 2003 he toured the mid-west as a stand-up comedian.
 It was this experience that his speaking skills, and topics developed into what they are today.

 There was a significant gap in touring as a stand up comedian.
 It was when he was serving his 21 month prison sentence at the federal prison in Yankton, South Dakota – between 1999 and 2001.
 He did however, perform stand up comedy and taught improv to the other inmates while serving his sentence.